conradludgate/jenner/README.md

 }
 ```

-This is similar syntax to that proposed by [estebank](https://hackmd.io/9v81TQSgQcaAiqvHQtzN8w#Question-queue).
+This is similar to (and inspired by) a syntax to that was proposed by [estebank](https://hackmd.io/9v81TQSgQcaAiqvHQtzN8w#Question-queue).

+It will compile to the same things as just using the expr macro, but might be more semantic.
+A couple quirks due to the differences of parsing.
+The function code must be valid rust, so you cannot use the `async for` syntax directly from before.
+A work around is to use `#[async_for]` attribute
+on the for statements.
+(This requires another nightly feature `#![feature(stmt_expr_attributes)]`)